Romance Scam on Facebook: How to Spot and Avoid It

 Review Your Facebook Privacy Settings

 The romance scam on Facebook operators research their targets’ public profiles extensively before making contact, using available information to build a persona specifically tailored to appeal to that individual.
 Review and tighten your Facebook privacy settings so that personal information — your location, workplace, relationship status, and posts about significant life events — is visible only to people you know and trust.
-Reducing the information available to strangers makes you a less informative and therefore less attractive target for the romance scam on Facebook.
+Reducing the information available to strangers makes you a less informative and therefore less attractive target.

 Report Suspicious Profiles to Facebook